tdelac/itinerary/queries.md

+*User inputs location (in some way), number of landmarks to see, and click checkmarks for which meals.*

-Getting relevant tables:
+##Getting relevant tables:

 with RTT as (
 select table_name from dba_tables where owner=@NAME)
 select column_name, table_name from all_tab_columns atc where exists (select * from RTT where atc.table_name = RTT.table_name)

-respose data:
+#respose data:

 TABLE_NAME
 ------------------------------